google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-1-create-a-service-worker.md

-Note:  If you do not use Git, then download the repo from <a class="btn" role="button" href="https://github.com/google-developer-training/pwa-ecommerce-demo/archive/master.zip">GitHub</a>.
+Note:  If you do not use Git, then <a class="btn" role="button" href="https://github.com/google-developer-training/pwa-ecommerce-demo/archive/master.zip">download the repo</a> from GitHub.